diptiranjan1998/Balanced-Tree-Clothing-Co./README.md

     * What is the most common combination of at least 1 quantity of any 3 products in a 1 single transaction?

-### Run this [SQL Script](https://drive.google.com/file/d/15vsxI9QLwAFgFQl_FsTM8Qx6k2nUGMQk/view?usp=drive_link) to get the comprehensive answers to above case study questions.
+### Run this [SQL Script](https://drive.google.com/file/d/15vsxI9QLwAFgFQl_FsTM8Qx6k2nUGMQk/view?usp=drive_link) to get the comprehensive answers to the above case study questions.

 ## THANK YOU